Gaming

 Our first stop here is to examine our Business Objects.
 Business Objects are the way to get data into Illuminate, they help us define what kind of data we need to capture and from where.

-You can define what data you want to track by adding measures and how you want to segment that data by adding dimensions.
+You can define what data you want to track by adding data fields which can either be numerical or strings.

 If you need some help getting set up or understanding any of Illuminate’s setup, you can find the docs here: https://www.pubnub.com/docs/illuminate/basics